tealblend/tealblend.github.io/tealblend.github.io/dataworks-tutorial.md

  1. Click the **`Create Connection`** under **`Tasks`** section.

- 2. From there you would see different database service that Dataworks can connect to, click on the IBM dashDB .
+ 2. From there you will see different database service that Dataworks can connect to, click on the IBM dashDB .

- 3. Upon clicking, it would ask for some information such as username password and the host name.
+ 3. Upon clicking, it will ask for some information such as username password and the host name.

  4. Go to the window where your dashDB is located and click the **`Service Credentials`**.

- 5. You would the information of your dashDB credentials in JSON format but only a few of them is needed by Dataworks to connect specifically the "db"(database name), 'username', "host", "password".
+ 5. You will see the information of your dashDB credentials in JSON format but only a few of them is needed by Dataworks to connect specifically the "db"(database name), 'username', "host", "password".
 You can copy those information and paste them in the necessary field if the values are too long to type.

  6. Add a name to your connection and description(optional).